LukeZaz/UnityPlatformerUtils/README.md

 ##Scripts

 There are currently two scripts in this.
 Both are for working with tiles.
 There are two versions of each script, one requires the _UnityPlatformerUtils_ script in order to work, while the other version has no dependencies.
+See the _Standalone_ branch to find the version of the scripts that do not use _UnityPlatformerUtils.cs_.

 ###UnityPlatformerUtils.cs